visualopsholdings/nodes-web/README.md

 The end to end tests use cucumber (Ruby) with capybara and selenium to run end to end tests from the browser, to get that going:

+You will need a machine with a display for this, so don't try to run it headless (for now).
+It also probably won't run in Windows with the WSL since you will need to run all of the tests from the Windows side and install Ruby etc there.

 ```
 bundle install
 ```